zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 - HA : Alternative hypothesis.
 The variables sex and decision are not independent.
 The difference in promotion rates of 29.2% was not due to natural variability, and equally qualified female personnel are less likely to be promoted than male personnel.
 ![Alt Text](Image/Randomization-Test-for-a-Difference-in-Proportions-01.png)

+How often would you observe a difference of at least 29.2% (0.292)?
+Often, sometimes, rarely, or never?

+It appears that a difference of at least 29.2% under the null hypothesis would only happen about 2% of the time(StatKey shows 2.5%).
+Such a low probability indicates that observing such a large difference from chance alone is rare.

 ## Confidence Interval